 A dictionary is a collection of words that are known or are known to exist in one’s language.
 A dictionary is a useful tool for anyone learning a language and for students studying a foreign language.

-Lookup a word on Outlook and all of a sudden you have a new dictionary installed for that word.
+Lookup a word on Outlook and suddenly you have a new dictionary installed for that word.
 Usually, this happens when a word is misspelled, for example.

-After all, a good spell checker can do wonders, but if you use Microsoft Office, Outlook is smart enough to also suggest alternative spellings, words that mean the same thing, or words that are similar to “the” searched word.
+A good spell checker can do wonders, but if you use Microsoft Office, Outlook is smart enough to also suggest alternative spellings, words that mean the same thing, or words that are like “the” searched word.

 Most of the words still have meaning likely in the different forms of English but do not exist in Dictionary.
 In such a scenario, you can add or create your customized dictionary.